 Morrison was born in London in 1959, where he founded his design studio Jasper Morrison Ltd. in 1986.
 Today, Jasper Morrison Ltd. still collaborates with renowned manufacturers, including offices in Paris and Tokyo.

-On the occasion of his award as “German Design Award Personality 2020” we talked to him about his understanding of good design.
+Andrej Kupetz talked to Morrison on the occasion of his award as “German Design Award Personality 2020” about his understanding of good design.